 The thumbscrew did more than just inflict pain in the moment; it had lingering effects that altered the course of a person’s life.

 For example, the average person still needed opposable thumbs to grip things, such as bows, arrows, swords, and the reins of horses.

 It was theoretically possible function without thumbs, but if a person’s thumbs were damaged, it made it much more difficult to handle ordinary implements — even things as simple as using a hoe or opening a door needed to be approached in a completely new way.

 Deformed thumbs also made it easier for inquisitors to recognize people they tortured in the past, provided they got out of prison.
 Tortured people would report back to their fellows that their enemies or captors meant business.

-No matter if someone used a thumbscrew on the hands or feet, it was painful, slow and agonizing torture.
+In any case, it was painful, slow, and agonizing torture.
 Victims probably didn’t sleep very much, which made them susceptible to letting the truth slip out during a confession.
-Of course, some confessors probably lied to try to avoid torture altogether (which may not have worked).

 So, the next time someone says “You’re screwed,” think about the thumbscrew.
 Then, hide your thumbs.